 Institutionalized Spouse (IS)

-The spouse who is in a nursing home (or other Medicaid-approved facility) and is seeking Medicaid benefits.
+The institutionalized spouse is the spouse who is in a nursing home (or other Medicaid-approved facility) and is seeking Medicaid benefits.

 A national membership organization for “attorneys practicing in estate planning and documents, elder law and elder law practice systems, Medicaid planning, asset protection, Special Needs planning, and/or Veterans(VA) Administration Benefits planning.”